-Benchmark 6 Experiences of workplaces It is important for pupils to experience the workplace environment to understand the context in which they could one day be working.
-Links to key objectives: 1, 2, 4 & 5 Every St Gregory's pupil will take part in a virtual work experience.
+Benchmark 6Experiences ofworkplacesIt is important for pupilsto experience theworkplace environmentto understand thecontext in which theycould one day beworking.Links to key objectives:1, 2, 4 & 5 Every St Gregory's pupil will take part in a virtual work experience.
 During Year 9 pupils will have the opportunity to take part in a virtual work experience with a mix of local and national companies.
-Pupils unable to take part in the virtual work place experience, will be offered a trip to a local employer/company.
 Virtual work experience opportunities on Springpod will be shared with pupils and parents via ClassCharts every month.
 All students have at least one meaningful experience of a workplace.
 Summer Term 2023.
 Benchmark 7 Encounters with further and higher education Careers provision should cover further and higher education as well as potential professions.
-Pupils should have encounters with these Pupils will be given a range of opportunities to hear from and visit to further and higher education facilities.
-In Year 11 PSHCE sessions will be used to hold collective worships with sixth form school/colleges and further education facilities.
+Pupils should have encounters with these organisations whilst at school.
+Pupils will be given a range of opportunities to hear from and visit to further and higher education facilities.
+Speakers will be invited from a range of both higher and further education facilities, as well as training providers In Year 11 PSHCE sessions will be used to hold collective worships with sixth form school/colleges and further education facilities.
+During Year 10 pupils will have the opportunity to visit a further and higher education facility.
 Remain comparable with other schools in Warrington and the national average (6.5% in 2022) for the number of NEET pupils.
+Increase pupil's aspirations and awareness of post 16 choices.
 Autumn Term.
+Summer Term.
+Links to key objectives: 1, 2, 3 & 5 and apprenticeship schemes to ensure Regular trips to higher education facilities will Biannually.